Ambronay: Geography

 The highest point is at a place called le Morimont which rises to 643m; on the plain the lowest point is 299m near the hamlet of Genoud.

 The Ain river flows to the south just west of the commune and a number of streams flow from the commune to this river including the Cozance and the Seymard.
 There are a number of small lakes to the north of the village.

 Toponymy

-The name Ambronay probably comes from the Helvetii tribe of Ambrones which was part of the Kimro-Teutons people according to the terminology adopted by Amédée Thierry in the 19th century.
+The name Ambronay may come from one of the Germanic and Celtic tribes, the Ambrones, that fought the Roman Republic and its allies in the Cimbrian War (113–101 BCE).
+The tribal alliance fought at least three major battles against Roman forces in southern Gaul.

 History

 Roman remains are evidence of the distant origins of Ambronay.
 An Irish monk initially founded an abbey of women.
 Then in 800 Saint Barnard, an officer of the court of Charlemagne, undertook the restoration of the original buildings and installed a monastery which followed the rule of Saint Benedict.
 He obtained full independence for the abbey and, over the centuries, it became increasingly powerful.
 In a papal bull of 1051 Pope Leo IX attested to that independence.
 Greed and many wars, however, led to the Abbey asking the Savoyards for protection in 1282.
 Ambronay was then fortified.

 In 1470 the city had its current coat of arms and in 1601 it was attached to the kingdom of France by the Treaty of Lyon.
 Biron levelled the Dauphine tower and the decline of the Abbey continued until 1652 when it was attached to the rich congregation of monks of Saint Maur.
 Large restoration works were undertaken.

 The French Revolution removed all religious orders on 12 July 1790 and everything from Ambronay was scattered.
 The cloister was converted into a prison.
 In 1793 Albitte pulled down the abbey tower.
 It was not until 21 December 1889 that Canon Garcin and MP Alexandre Bérard obtained the beginning of the classification as a historical monument of the Abbey, followed in 1905 by the cloister.
 The town has had its present form since 1762.
 The main street was then famous but then lost its covered walkway, the northern quarter, and two of its three gates.
 Only the Gargouille gate has been preserved.

 Ambronay appears as Ambronay on the 1750 Cassini Map and the same on the 1790 version.

 A military camp was located on the plain in 1916 to provide bread to soldiers at the front during the First World War.
 It finally closed in June 2008.